Mavis Cheek: Writings

-The subject of Mavis Cheek's first published novel, Pause between Acts (1988), is an amused look at her own dismay at discovering that a favourite actor, Ian McKellen, was gay.
-It won the She/John Menzies Prize for a first novel.
-She wrote it after being advised by a literary agent, Imogen Parker, that comedy was art and that she should forget about her serious novel as she seemed a natural at humour.
-Her favourite review classed her as "Jane Austen in Modern Dress."
+The subject of Cheek's first published novel, Pause between Acts (1988), is an amused look at her own dismay at discovering that a favourite actor, Ian McKellen, was gay.
+It won the She/John Menzies First Novel Prize.
+Cheek wrote it after being advised by literary agent Imogen Parker that comedy was art, and that she should forget about her serious novel as she seemed a natural at humour.
+Her favourite review classed her as "Jane Austen in modern dress."
 Her sales of 90,000 with Mrs Fytton's Country Life (2000) doubled her previous record.
-She says of her writing (2012) that she is one in a line of feminist, subversive women authors – with jokes.
-Six of her novels were being reissued in 2019, including Amenable Women.
+In 2012 Cheek said that she was one in a line of feminist, subversive women authors – with jokes.
+Pause Between Acts, Aunt Margaret's Lover and Amenable Women were reissued in 2019.

 Cheek's work is full of comedy.
-She claims to pay little attention to plot, but enjoys dotting her work with literary quotations and allusions.
+She claimed to pay little attention to plot, but enjoyed dotting her work with literary quotations and allusions.
 As one journalist put it in 2006, "Mavis Cheek is generally acknowledged by those who generally acknowledge these things to be a writer of the genre known as 'comedies of manners' who may count herself in the same class as Jane Austen and Charlotte Brontë and Barbara Pym.
 She describes, as they did, the relationship between herself and the society in which she finds herself, and is often, as they were, excruciatingly funny about it without ever being remotely arch...."
-She has mentioned Jane Austen, George Eliot, Arnold Bennett, Stella Gibbons, William Boyd and Beryl Bainbridge as "literary heroes".
+She mentioned Jane Austen, George Eliot, Arnold Bennett, Stella Gibbons, William Boyd and Beryl Bainbridge as "literary heroes".
 For "A Good Read" on the BBC Radio 4 programme of that name broadcast on 7 June 2011 she chose Micka by Frances Kay.
 Her own novel, Janice Gentle Gets Sexy, was chosen for A Good Read in its year of paperback publication, 1994.